 I know, being vulnerable to the world is hard, but allowing vulnerability to ourselves is arguably harder!

-….because no one is harder on us than we are, no one judges us more harshly than ourselves, no one says more nasty horrible things to us then we do.
+….because no one is harder on us than we are, no one judges us more harshly than ourselves, no one says nastier or more horrible things to us then we do.
 How many times have we allowed the self talk to tell us how awful we are as friends, parents, sisters, brothers, sons, daughters, wives, husbands or people in general?

 FEAR… Being vulnerable can include fear but it doesn’t have to debilitate us to the point of inaction, and denial like fear can.
 Being vulnerable is based on information or knowledge, which is why we can see through it.. if we choose.
-Fear is based more on what we are unsure of or think verses what we know.
+Fear is based more on what we are unsure of or think versus what we know.

 Knowing and accepting vulnerability is a much more strategic approach to life.
 As Brene Brown has discussed, creativity and innovation are born of organizational vulnerability.
 Companies see their vulnerabilities on the horizon, acknowledges them and takes steps toward addressing the concerns through creativity and innovation.